So much to explore!

 Fossil Cave ****

 Another attraction on Menorca's south coast.
-At the end of a large overhang, at a depth of 13 meters, we find the -somewhat hidden- letterbox openings that lead to this cave.
+At the end of a large overhang, at a depth of 13 metres, we find the -somewhat hidden- letterbox openings that lead to this cave.
 Once inside the cave opens up into a large room, filled with hugh rocks that have fallen from the ceiling at some point.
 The visibility inside usually equals that of the cenotes in Mexico!
 Following the left side we can surface in a small air pocket, after making a safety stop and emerging through a freshwater halocline.
 Looking up at the ceiling we can see the fossile remnants of hundreds of shells, where this cave has gotten its name from.

 On our way out we search for two large conger eels that live here.
 A truly breathtaking dive.
 Unfortunately only suitable for divers with a cave diving certificate, because most of the time the exit is not visible.